ContainerCraft/Konductor/README.md

 ## Overview

 This repository serves as a comprehensive template for starting new DevOps projects from scratch.
-It is designed to be cloned as a GitHub template repository, providing a fully-configured environment for deploying and managing cloud-native infrastructure using VSCode with Kubernetes and Pulumi boilerplate as a starting line.
+It is designed to be cloned as a GitHub template repository, providing a fully-configured environment for deploying and managing cloud-native infrastructure using VSCode with Kubernetes and Pulumi boilerplate as a starting point.

 Whether you're building for on-premises, cloud, or local environments, this template streamlines the setup and deployment processes, enabling you to focus on building and innovating.